 The new network will be implemented along with new bus operating contracts, with most of the changes expected to happen in 2017.
-The new North-South and East-West spines are a key structural change to the Wellington bus network.
+The new north-south and east-west spines are a key structural change to the Wellington City bus network.
 Within local suburbs, there is the opportunity for further refinement of the local streets served and the times that buses run prior to the introduction of changes.

-In particular, as a result of community feedback received through the PT Plan process, proposals to change local services for Khandallah, Churton Park and Victoria University of Wellington will further developed through targeted consultation with the local residents and operators during the second half of 2014.
+In particular, as a result of community feedback received through the PT Plan process, proposals to change local services for Khandallah, Churton Park and Victoria University will be further developed through targeted consultation with the local residents and operators during the second half of 2014.